 I use only professional-grade acrylic paints, glazes and varnishes.
 I favor products made by Golden and Liquitex.

 I paint only on archival-quality, museum-level canvas made of 100% cotton linen.
-I apply several coats of gesso and lightly sand between each coat, before I start drawing/painting, so the canvas is smooth.
+I apply several coats of gesso and lightly sand between each coat, before I start drawing/painting, so the

 The canvas is stretched on a solid hardwood frame with no visible staples.
 It looks beautiful on the back as well as the front!
 That also means that I can extend the portrait on all four 1.5” edges, to make it even more three-dimensional.